Contact US NOTIFY ME INFORMATION SESSION

 5. What is the application process?

-Interested students must complete a Birthright Israel Excel online application.
-Requirements include submitting a resume, essay, video, and unofficial transcript, however, it's not mandatory to submit the essay, transcript and video for the initial submission of your application.
+Interested students must complete the online Excel Fellowship application.
+Application includes submission of a resume, essay, video, and unofficial transcript.
+For those who don't submit the essay and video with their initial application, the admissions team will inform candidates within two weeks whether they should submit an essay and video.
 We will be reviewing applications and requesting these items from those candidates who we would like to continue to move through the application process.
 The application is accessible online through the APPLY NOW button on the top right of the home page.
-Once all application materials are submitted, selected candidates will be offered a first round interview which is conducted by Excel Fellows who have graduated from college.
-From there, selected applicants are given a second round interview, which is led by the Excel Recruitment Director with participation from other staff.
+Once all application materials are submitted, selected candidates will be offered a first-round interview which is conducted by Excel Fellows who have graduated from college.
+From there, selected applicants are given a second-round interview, which is led by the Excel Admissions Team.
 Candidates selected for an interview will be notified via email.
-Candidates who are selected for the Birthright Israel Excel Fellowship will be notified by email and asked to accept one week following the offer date.
-Please direct your questions via email to info@briexcel.com.
+Candidates who are selected for the Excel Fellowship will be notified by email and asked to accept one week following the offer date.
+Please direct your questions via email to hello@birthrightexcel.com.
 Israeli students interested in applying to become an Israeli Fellow should see the Israeli applicants section of the FAQs.

 6. How many participants will be selected for the program?